Biking the Balkans: Is it cool to go cycling in Croatia?

 Just before dark on the second night in the city, our bikes arrive, strapped to the roof of a huge white van.
 Mike, the enigmatic driver, tumbles out with his family.
 Sweating profusely, he shouts instructions to his wife and his sister who are balanced on the roof, lugging and hauling.
 On the crowded balconies no one is staring into the middle distance any more.

 Mike passes each bike to us with a running commentary about how beautiful the Balkans are and how dangerous it would be for us to ride them.
 A colourful list of top hits and near misses.
 His words scare me.
-As a professional driver his words carry weight.
-The local residents’ interest also tells me that cycle touring is not done much round here.
+As a professional driver who knows the area well his words carry weight.
+The local residents’ interest also tells me that cycle touring is perhaps not a mainstream activity around here.
 I start to doubt our plans.

 A burst of traditional tourism